WELCOME! Find what you need

 easy ways to boost student engagement stem and leaf photo

-4. Make it a Game
+4. Turn it into a Game

 Let’s talk about spicing up skill practice!

-One of my absolute favorites?
+One of my go-to strategies?
 Task cards.

 easy-ways-to-boost-student-engagement-photo 4